kenneally15/BANE/README.md

 ```

 Then open the browser and go to http://localhost:5173/
-Drag in an instructor PDF (see `Wargame Scenario Considerations.pdf` in repo)
+Drag in an instructor PDF (`Wargame Scenario Considerations.pdf`)
-Fly the mission, and drop mission log JSON (see `scenario1.json` in repo) for instant debrief.
+Fly the mission, and drop mission log JSON (`scenario1.json`) for instant debrief.

 ---